brunch/brunch-guide/CONTRIBUTING.md

 ## Coding style

-Open source means "you house, your rules" when it comes to code.
+Open source means "your house, your rules" when it comes to code.
 In your fixes **and translations**, please follow the same coding standards as the original code.
 It's pretty much in sync with the community's dominant style, which mostly boils down to:

   * Two-space indent
   * Comma last